sstojos/zynthian-mini/README.md

-This repo include KiCad project for design of the PCB (hardware-KiCad folder).
+This repo include Zynthian MINI PCB design as a KiCad project (hardware-KiCad folder).

 For more infromation about what zynthian mini is and how to assemble go to [wiki](https://github.com/sstojos/zynthian-mini/wiki) page.